A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Chemical signalling is a fundamental process in biochemistry that allows cells to communicate with each other and with their environment.
+Chemical signaling is a fundamental process in biochemistry that allows cells to communicate with each other and with their environment.
 Chemical signals can be small molecules, such as hormones or neurotransmitters, or they can be large proteins, such as cytokines.
 Chemical signals bind to receptors on the surface of target cells, which then trigger a cascade of events that lead to a specific cellular response.

 Basic Concepts

-The basic concepts of chemical signalling include:
+The basic concepts of chemical signaling include:

 • Ligands: Ligands are molecules that bind to receptors.
 Ligands can be endogenous (produced by the body) or exogenous (introduced from outside the body).